MacMeDan/macmedan.github.io/_posts/2016-11-20-Minimal-JSQMessagesViewController-Using-Swift-3.markdown

 [Cocoapods][cocoapods] is a dependency manager for Swift and Objective-C Cocoa projects.
 It has over 25 thousand libraries and is used in over 1.2 million apps.

-To install `cocoapods` open up `terminal` you can use the "Spotlite" Shortcut which is `Command + SpaceBar` and then type `Terminal` or just open it from finder -> `/Applications/Utilities/Terminal.app` simply type this command in and [cocoapods][cocoapods] will be installed
+To install `cocoapods` open up `terminal` you can use the "SpotLite" Shortcut which is `Command + SpaceBar` and then type `Terminal` or just open it from finder -> `/Applications/Utilities/Terminal.app` simply type this command in and [cocoapods][cocoapods] will be installed
 {% highlight linenos %}
  sudo gem install cocoapods
 {% endhighlight %}

-Once this has complete you need to navigate to your projects directory(folder).
-You can open Folders by using the command `cd path/to/file` and you can back out of folders with the command `..` but instead of navigating one folder at a time lets just open terminal type `cd ` and then drag our project from the finder window onto the terminal window.
+Once this has complete you need to navigate to your project's directory(folder).
+You can open Folders by using the command `cd path/to/file` and you can back out of folders with the command `..` but instead of navigating one folder at a time let's just open terminal type `cd ` and then drag our project from the finder window onto the terminal window.
 This will print out the path to the project for us.
-Hit enter and you are now at your projects base directory.
+Hit enter and you are now at your project's base directory.

 <h4>Step 3.
 Adding cocoapods to your project</h4>
 Now that you are at your base directory just type